JudahGabriel/RavenDB.AspNet.Identity/README.md

 	// New.
 The raven variable is your Raven DocumentStore singleton. app.CreatePerOwinContext(() => raven.OpenAsyncSession());
 	```
-6. Add a RavenController base class.
+6. Add a RavenController.cs class.
 	* This will save changes on the document session if the controller action executed successfully.
 	* You can [view the RavenController.cs sample](https://github.com/JudahGabriel/RavenDB.AspNet.Identity/blob/master/Sample/Controllers/RavenController.cs).
 7. Make AccountController.cs inherit from RavenController